yashbonde/dall-e-baby/README.md

 ### Transformer

-The transformer model is given in `model.py` file and to train it you need to run the script `python3 train_transformer.py`.
+The code for transformer model and training is given in `dalle.py`.
+The model is a straight forward dense transformer without any sparse attention (next in the pipeline).
+For this part we need to generate captions which are done using `generate_captions.py` or you can also use [`captions.ipynb`](./captions.ipynb) for visual approach.

 # Credits